 \section{Discussion}

 In Section \ref{sec:3} we modeled the ice profiles of \ce{^{13}CO_2} using both a phenomenological approach where we fitted the bands with Gaussian profiles, and a mix-and-match method where we used high resolution laboratory data.
 The results from the phenomenological approach indicate that three components are sufficient to model the profile of the \ce{^{13}CO_2} ice band.
-Alternatively, the laboratory analysis shows that the same 5-component decomposition used for the \ce{^{12}CO_2} ice absorption feature \citep{pontoppidan2008c2d}, can also be applied for the weaker isotopologue band.
+Alternatively, the laboratory analysis shows that the same five-component decomposition used for the \ce{^{12}CO_2} ice absorption feature \citep{pontoppidan2008c2d}, can also be applied to the weaker isotopologue band.
 The spectra that we selected to model the ice profiles can be categorized into \ce{H_2O} - and \ce{CH_3OH}-rich polar ices, and apolar ices where \ce{CO_2} is embedded in a CO-rich ice matrix or present in pure crystalline form, consistent with previous studies of \ce{^{12}CO_2} and \ce{^{13}CO_2} ice bands \citep{pontoppidan2008c2d, boogert1999iso}.

-In the following section we will compare the results of these two different methods and show that although the phenomenological approach provides the simpler solution, that the physical laboratory data indicates that three components is not sufficient to model the ice band, thus further strengthening the argument that the 15.2 \ce{\mu}m decomposition method is also valid for this weaker isotopologue band.
+In the following section we compare the results of these two different methods and show that, although the phenomenological approach provides the simpler solution, the physical laboratory data indicate that three components are not sufficient to model the ice band.\ This further strengthens the argument that the 15.2 \ce{\mu}m decomposition method is also valid for this weaker isotopologue band.